 To export the test case/test suite, right-click on the test, select Export, and choose the programming language of your choice.

 There are cases where particular test logic needs to be executed across different tests.
 Re-creating the test logic (or test steps) for various tests is not a feasible solution.
-For example, the perquisite for performing automation testing on different sections of the LambdaTest website requires valid user-id & password using which the user logs into the platform.
-The pre-requisite (i.e. Login for signing into LambdaTest) can be created as a separate script.
+For example, the prerequisite for performing automation testing on different sections of the LambdaTest website requires a valid user-id & password to log into the platform.
+The prerequisite (i.e., Login for signing into LambdaTest) can be created as a separate script.

 Selenium IDE now supports modular tests that let you re-use one test case inside another.
-In the above example for this Selenium IDE tutorial, the Login logic can be invoked by different test scripts thereby easing the maintenance of the test suite.
+In the above example of this Selenium IDE tutorial, the Login logic can be invoked by different test scripts, thereby easing the maintenance of the test suite.
 The run script command in Selenium IDE is used to invoke one script from another.

 Extensibility with Plugins

 The new Selenium IDE is extensible through the use of plugins.
-The detailed plugin guide for Selenium IDE is available here.
+Here is the detailed plugin guide for Selenium IDE.

 This makes it easier to integrate third-party services or introduce new commands to the IDE.
-Companies with integrated Selenium WebDriver offerings for Selenium test automation might get interested to develop plugins for Selenium IDE.
+For example, companies with integrated Selenium WebDriver offerings for Selenium automation testing might get interested in developing plugins for Selenium IDE.

 Conditional Waits for test automation

-Waits are used in Selenium test automation to handle dynamic loading of elements on a web page (or web application).
-A test script that attempts to interact with a web element that is not yet loaded will lead to failure.
+Waits are used in Selenium automation testing to handle the dynamic loading of elements on a web page (or web application).
+A test script that attempts interacting with a web element that is not yet loaded will lead to failure.

 Now the Selenium IDE first waits for the page to load to ensure that web elements on which commands have to be executed are available on the page.
 Along with this, the IDE has options to control the test execution speed from the toolbar.

-The IDE also provides a set speed command that lets you set the execution speed by adding a global delay that affects all the test runs until changed.
+The IDE also provides a set speed command that lets you set the execution speed by adding a global delay that changes all the test runs.

-In circumstances where the built in wait strategies in the IDE does not suffice, there is also an option to use explicit wait commands in Selenium IDE such as wait for element editable, wait for element not present, wait for element not visible, etc. These commands are almost similar to commands that help in achieving conditional waits in Selenium WebDriver.
+In circumstances where the built-in wait strategies in the IDE do not suffice, there is also an option to use explicit wait commands in Selenium IDE such as wait for element editable, wait for element not present, wait for element not visible, etc. These commands are almost similar to commands that help in achieving conditional waits in Selenium WebDriver.

 Integration into DevOps Toolchain

-Popular Continuous Integration (CI) services (or tools) such as Jenkins, Travis, etc. let you upload input files.
-The Selenium IDE can be integrated into the DevOps toolchain as the SIDE runner (i.e. selenium-side-runner) can be called from the command line and .side file can fit into CI build scripts.
+Popular CI/CD tools such as Jenkins, Travis, etc., let you upload input files.
+The Selenium IDE can be integrated into the DevOps toolchain as the SIDE runner (i.e., selenium-side-runner) can be called from the command line, and the .side file can fit into CI build scripts.

 Management Of Selenium IDE Scripts In A Code Repository

-As scripts are stored in the JSON format, rudimentary operations on test scripts such as comparing, editing, and more are also applicable to the test scripts.
-Shown below is the snippet of the test script that we have used so far in the blog:
+As scripts are stored in the JSON format, rudimentary operations on test scripts such as comparing, editing, and more are also applicable on the test scripts.
+For example, shown below is the snippet of the test script that we have used so far in the blog:

 Wrapping It Up!

-In this Selenium IDE tutorial, we explored how Selenium IDE is increasingly becoming popular in the test community with the plethora of features that aid in cross browser testing, parallel testing, along with easy maintenance of the test scripts.
+In this Selenium IDE tutorial, we explored how Selenium IDE is increasingly becoming popular in the test community with the plethora of features that aid in cross browser testing, parallel testing, and easy maintenance of the test scripts.
 It also supports embedded code and is extensible via plugins.

-Selenium IDE has become more than a simple record & playback tool with features that are in-line with the feature development of Selenium WebDriver.
-With the code export feature, it has become one of the ideal tools to get started with automated browser testing using the Selenium framework.
+Selenium IDE has become more than a simple record & playback tool with features that are in line with the feature development of Selenium WebDriver.
+Moreover, the code export feature has become one of the ideal tools to get started with automated browser testing using the Selenium framework.
 In case you want practical tips for test automation with Selenium, refer to the blog linked.

 Written by Himanshu Sheth